MAGICS-LAB/BiSHop/README.md

 ## Installation
 ### Install the Environment
-For setting up Conda environments and installing necessary packages, refer to the commands provided below (*Pleaseinstall PyTorch according to the specific version of CUDA on your system*).
+For setting up Conda environments and installing necessary packages, refer to the commands provided below (*Please install PyTorch according to the specific version of CUDA on your system*).

  ```
 conda create -n BiSHop python=3.10